-Sp ecify the amount of the allowance (select one):
+Specify the amount of the allowance (select one):

-SSI standard

-Optional state supplement standard
+SSI standard Optional state supplement standard Medically needy income standard The following dollar amount:

+Specify dollar amount: If this amount changes, this item will be revised.

+The amount is determined using the following formula:

+iii.
+Allowance for the family (select one):

+Not Applicable (see instructions)

+AFDC need standard

 Medically needy income standard

 The following dollar amount:

-Specify dollar amount: If this amount changes, this item will be revised.
+Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the state's approved AFDC plan or the medically needy income standard established under 42 CFR § 435.811 for a family of the same size.
+If this amount changes, this item will be revised.

 The amount is determined using the following formula:

-Specify:

-Allowa nce for the family (select one):

-No t Applicable (see instructions)

-AF DC need standard

-Me edically needy income standard

-Th e following dollar amount:

-fai ne The amount specified cannot exceed the higher of the need standard for an entire of the same size used to determine eligibility under the state's approved AFDC plan or the medically edy income standard established under 42 CFR §435.811 for a family of the same size.
-If this amount ranges, this item will be revised.

-Th e amount is determined using the following formula:

-Sp ecify:

-Ot her

-Sp ecify:

-ts for incurred medical or remedial care expenses not subject to payment by a third party, specific

-Health insurance premiums, deductibles and co-insurance charges

-Necessary medical or remedial care expenses recognized under state law but not covered under the state'

-Application for 1915(c) HCBS Waiver: KY.0333.R05.01 - Jan 01, 2025 (as of Jan 01, 2025)

-Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.
+- a.
+Health insurance premiums, deductibles and co-insurance charges - b.
+Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.